8/7/2024

 Matt Stevenson

-Yeah, Brett, relative to the verticals, I mean, we look across kind of those four that we call it out, we're really just seeing that strength and safety in racing and, you know, I think that is just such a lifestyle for those people, you know, out on the track every weekend as well as we support professional teams within that.
-But also it's a testament to our product innovations, you know, the great products we have in Simpsons, Delo, Hans, Racequip, you know, continue to lead the market and it shows in that those euro rear sales trends.
+Yeah, Brett.
+Relative to the verticals, when we look across those four that we called out, we're really seeing that strength in safety and racing.
+You know, I think that is just such a lifestyle for those people, you know, out on the track every weekend, as well as where we support professional teams within that.
+But also it's a testament to our product innovations.
+You know, the great products we have in Simpsons, D'Lo, Hans, Racequip, you know, continue to lead the market, and it shows in those year-over-year sales trends.

 speaker